rm-you/animeopenings/README.md

 AMVs.moe has a lot of features.
 I'll list the main features here:

-* Play ramdom videos from a folder
+* Play random videos from a folder
 * No server-side processing
 * Minimalistic video player (It also looks/works great as an iframe as-is)
 * Simple (but messy) metadata structure